 I agree with "perfumed fan", it works for me.
 You can even find smaller funnels at the dollar stores, that's what I use on some of the smaller bottles.
-I believe they came in a 3 pack of different sizes.

 Just a thought, but how about using an icing bag?
 You may be able to get the lotion into the bag much easier than the bottle and then squeeze it into the pump bottle like you would icing.
 Hope you find something that works for you.
 I know what it's like to have something beautiful that you just love but can't find a way to use it!

 Yep--heating it works!
 I've made homemade lotions and baby butt stuff, and when it's nice and warm, it flows!